 Skip to main content

-• Customizable JWT claims
+• Custom claims support

-3. <dependency>
+<dependency>

 <groupId>io.github.ilyaslabs</groupId>